bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/index.md

 * __Gradescope__:  You'll use Gradescope for assignments.
 Gradescope helps streamline the process of submission, grading and returning feedback, and it is also useful for implementing practices like anonymous grading.

 * __Slack__: Class communication will be entirely on Slack.
-You will need to monitor Slack for class updates, including possible cancellations and location changes (in case there are any).
-You can contact me and any of the LAs by private messaging on Slack.
+You will need to monitor Slack for class updates, including possible cancellations or delays (in case there are any).

 The link/code to join Gradescope/Slack are posted on Canvas.